Hank Ballard: Later career

 During the 1960s, Ballard's cousin, Florence Ballard, was a member of the Detroit girl group the Supremes.
 In the mid-1980s, Ballard re-formed The Midnighters and the group performed until 2002.

 Death

 On March 2, 2003, he died at age 75 of throat cancer in his Los Angeles home.
 He was buried at Greenwood Cemetery in Atlanta, Georgia.

 Legacy

 In 1990, Ballard was inducted into the Rock and Roll Hall of Fame; the other Midnighters were inducted in 2012.

 In 2010, Hank Ballard & The Midnighters were voted into the Michigan Rock and Roll Legends Hall of Fame.

-Ballard was the great uncle of NFL player Christian Ballard.
+Ballard was the great-uncle of NFL player Christian Ballard.
+He was a cousin of original Supremes member Florence Ballard.